 Dogs are a big commitment, even little ones like the Peke-a-Tese.
 Let’s take a look at the upkeep required for being a Peke-a-Tese owner.

-Food & Diet Requirements
+Food & Diet Requirements 🦴

-They are generally low activity dogs, but each dog is different.
+They are generally low-activity dogs, but each dog is different.
 Maybe your Peke-a-Tese shows little interest in going outdoors and will appreciate having more toys indoors to amuse them.

 Or maybe your pup gets bored easily, barking and making trouble, and will jump at the chance to leave the house at any opportunity to inspect their kingdom.
-Either way, just listen to your little friend and they will tell you how much exercise and attention they need!
+Their size and relatively low exercise requirements mean the Peke-a-Tese is a great dog for older people and apartment dwellers.

 On the upside, they are small and manageable enough that serious training is unnecessary.
 However, teaching your Peke-a-Tese their place in the family structure and how to follow directions can still be useful and enriching to your relationship.

-And don’t forget about their ears, teeth, and nails under all that hair.
+Also, don’t forget about their ears, teeth, and nails under all that hair.
 Clip their nails every two weeks or so to prevent scratches and painful cracking.
 Ears should be swabbed or gently flushed about once a week to avoid infections.
 They also need a weekly tooth brushing to keep teeth and gums in tip-top shape.

 Health and Conditions ❤️

-However, the two parent breeds have a number of predispositions and conditions that it is possible to inherit.
-Here is a full list of health concerns to be aware of for the Peke-a-Tese.
+As a hybrid, the Peke-a-Tese is a generally healthy breed.
+However, the two parent breeds have several predispositions and conditions that can be inherited.
+Here is a complete list of health concerns to be aware of for the Peke-a-Tese.